 Typical Course Length

-Assessment takes the form of; research proposals including a related bibliographic element, case studies, oral assessments and essays.
-Each student will complete a MSc dissertation worth 60 credits, which deals with aan area of chosen study in the third semester.
+Assessment takes the form of; reports on collaborative action learning problems, case studies, oral assessments and analysis reports.
+Each student will complete a management project worth 60 credits.

 English Language Requirements:

 If you have a Bachelor’s degree from a UK University, you do not need to take an English proficiency test.

 Non-native English speakers who do not meet this requirement must obtain IELTS 6.0 or take a University-recognised test of academic English language proficiency.
 For further information please see our English Language requirements page.

 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

 Funding opportunities may be available, please check our funding calculator for details.